howerj/libforth/readme.md

 will not increase the interpreter is blocking and waiting for input, although this is implementation dependent.

-* 'evaluator'   ( char-address -- x )
+* 'evaluator'   ( c-addr u 0 | file-id 0 1 -- x )

-This word is a primitive used to implement 'evaluate'.
-It takes a pointer to a string to be evaluated as if it had been typed in.
-It pushes a status code, zero on success, anything else on failure of some sort.
+This word is a primitive used to implement 'evaluate' and 'include-file', it takes a boolean to decide whether it will read from a file (1) or a string (0), and then takes either a forth string, or a **file-id**.

 * 'system'      ( c-addr u -- status )

 Execute a command with the systems command interpreter.

-@todo Document file related words and 'call' function.

 ##### File Access Words

-The following compiling words are part of the File Access Word set, a few of the fields need explaining in the stack comments. "fileid" refers to a previously opened file as returned by "open-file", "ior" refers to a return status provided by the file operations. "fam" is a file access method,
+The following compiling words are part of the File Access Word set, a few of the fields need explaining in the stack comments. "file-id" refers to a previously opened file as returned by "open-file", "ior" refers to a return status provided by the file operations. "fam" is a file access method,

-* 'close-file'  ( fileid -- ior )
+* 'close-file'  ( file-id -- ior )

 Close an already opened file.

-* 'open-file'   ( c-addr u fam -- fileid ior )
+* 'open-file'   ( c-addr u fam -- file-id ior )

 Open a file, given a Forth string (the 'c-addr' and the 'u' arguments), and a file access method, which is defined within "forth.fth".
 Possible file access